3.4. Visualization

 3.4.3.1.
 Event Data from CLD Reconstructed Events

-Let’s start with the visualization of the event data in the established detector design CLD, which started its life as the detector designed for the CLIC linear collider concept.
-The detectors in FCCSW are described in DD4hep compact files.
+Let’s start with the visualization of the event data in the established detector design – CLD, which started its life as the detector designed for the linear collider concept CLIC.
+The detectors in Key4hep are described using DD4hep compact files.
 The compact files are written in XML and expose configuration options for the detector.

-Example CLD compact file can be examined after sourcing of the FCCSW stack on the remote machine
+Example CLD compact file can be examined after sourcing of the Key4hep stack on the remote machine

 like so

-This is a copy of the FCCDetectors repository, which stores FCC detector designs.
+This file is part part of the k4geo repository, which stores among other detector concepts integrated in Key4hep also FCC-ee detector designs.

-The Phoenix web application already showcases the CLD detector here and we will simulate few events in order to visualize them there.
+The Phoenix web application already showcases the CLD detector in different options here and we will simulate few events in order to visualize them there.

-On the remote machine we will need to clone the CLICPerformance repository
+On the remote machine we will need to clone the CLDConfig repository

 run the simulation

-and after that, run the reconstruction with the help of this steering file
+and after that, run the reconstruction with the help of the CLDReconstruction.py steering file

-There should be a file called tops_cld.root inside of our working directory.
+There should now be a file called tops_cld_REC_edm4hep.root inside our working directory.
+More information about running of the CLD FullSim you can visit FCC-ee Detector Full Sim page.

-In order to visualize the events from this file we need co convert the EDM4hep ROOT file into intermediate JSON format with the command:
+In order to visualize the events inside tops_cld_REC_edm4hep.root file we need to convert the EDM4hep ROOT file into intermediate JSON representation with the command:

 Now we download the obtained file from the remote machine into our local one.
 Most easily done with scp